Code

 end

-This is an example of a paragraph with an inline code snippet
+This is an example of a paragraph with an inline code snippet within it.

 Inline dark

-This is an example of a paragraph with a dark inline code snippet
+This is an example of a paragraph with a dark inline code snippet within it.

 Styled Code

 In order to show syntax-highlighted code, you will need to apply a language specific class to the code tag.
-For example, .language-ruby
+For example, .language-ruby.

 There are several languages already available (and others available from the Prismjs.com website), including: